-The edge thriving businesses have over businesses that don’t is their ability to keep their customers coming back for repeated purchases.
+The edge thriving businesses have over businesses that don’t is their ability to keep their customers returning for repeated purchases.
 However, there can’t be repeated purchases if your customers don’t trust you enough to buy from you or stay with you.

 Effective email marketing helps you build trust by forging strong and intimate relationships with your readers.
-Because effective email marketing is personalized, consistent, and valuable, readers have a reason to not only buy from you but also become your loyal advocate.
+Because effective email marketing is personalized, consistent, and valuable, readers have a reason to buy from you and become loyal advocate.

 Loyal, raving fans of your business will never be won over by your competitors.
 They will also help you broadcast and promote your business to everyone they think should know about it.